Laxminarayan Temple

-The Laxminarayan Mandir is a Hindu temple dedicated to Laxminarayan in Delhi, India.
-Laxminarayan usually refers to Vishnu, the Preserver in the Trimurti, also known as Narayan, when he is together with his consort Lakshmi.
-The temple, inaugurated by Mahatma Gandhi, was built by Jugal Kishore Birla from 1933 and 1939.
-The side temples are dedicated to Shiva, Krishna and Buddha.
+The Laxminarayan Mandir is a Hindu temple located in New Delhi, India.
+The presiding deity in the temple is Laxminarayan i.e., Vishnu along with his consort Lakshmi.
+The temple was inaugurated by Mahatma Gandhi.
+Gandhi ensured that members of all castes would be allowed in the temple.
+It was built by Jugal Kishore Birla from 1933 and 1939.
+There are also small shrines on the sides dedicated to Shiva, Ganesha, Hanuman and Buddha.